 One of the first chapters in my thesis explored recovery rates, calculated from published fossil pollen diagrams, of different tropical forests over the last 20,000 years (i.e. Holocene and a bit beyond).
-This meta-analysis yielded some interesting results: the main ones being that Asia tropical forests, some of the most threatened at present from the expansion of urban areas and industrial agriculture, seeming to recover the slowest from disturbances, and forests exposed to more frequent disturbance through time were quicker to respond.
+This meta-analysis yielded some interesting results: the main ones being that Asian tropical forests, some of the most threatened at present from the expansion of urban areas and industrial agriculture, seemed to recover the slowest from disturbances, and forests exposed to more frequent disturbance through time were quicker to respond.

 My Masters thesis involved more animals than plants: I investigated human-wildlife conflict in the agricultural matrix abutting Kaziranga National Park, in Assam, north-east India.
 A fascinating and challenging month of fieldwork for me, but nothing compared to what the farmers, and the elephants, rhinos, tigers and other magnificent animals all sharing this limited area, are experiencing every day, all trying to feed themselves somehow.

 And before that, for my undergraduate dissertation, I measured a character-building number of xylem vessels to figure out whether trees under ‘stressful’ environmental conditions still grow according to allometric scaling laws.
 You can find out more about that here (Coomes et al., 2007), headed up by Professor David Coomes.